conradakunga/Blog/_posts/2021-05-29-engineering-principles.md

     - Software
 published: false
 ---
-# Code Is Written For Other People (Including Yourself)
+# 1. Code Is Written For Other People (Including Yourself)

-# Always Be Clear Rather Than Be Clever
+# 2. Always Be Clear Rather Than Be Clever

-# Occam's Razor
+# 3. Occam's Razor

-# Weed Your Garden
+# 4. Weed Your Garden

+# 5. Bad Code Can Be Written In Any Tool.
+And So Can Good Code

-# Document Your Context - Why, Not What
+# 6. Document Your Context - Why, Not What

 // List Keys, skipping the first

-# There Is No Free Lunch
+# 7. There Is No Free Lunch

-# Beware Hubris
+# 8. Beware Hubris

-# Ask Questions When You Can.
+# 9. Ask Questions When You Can.
 Answer Them When You Can't

-# There Is Little New Under The Sun
+# 10. There Is Little New Under The Sun

-# Principles & Concepts Over Languages
+# 11. Principles & Concepts Over Languages

-# Work Smarter Over Working Hard
+# 12. Work Smarter Over Working Hard

-# The More You Rest, The More Productive You Are
+# 13. The More You Rest, The More Productive You Are

-# The Deliverable Is Shipping, Not Code
+# 14. The Deliverable Is Shipping, Not Code

+# 15.